solidusio/edgeguides/advanced-solidus/promotions-system.md

   end
 end
 ```
+{% endcode %}

 By decorating `Spree::StoreController`, we make sure the handler is called on every storefront request.
+Additionally, we store the fetched promotion code in the users cookies.
+The first time the user accesses the website, they may not have a shipment to apply the promotion to, so we want to make sure we store the promotion code that was used.
+Later, when the user has an order with a shipment, the promotion code will be fetched from cookies and the promotion will be applied.

 ## Implementing a new rule